- Strategic call center customer experience strategy

-Providing better customer experiences (CX) is a hot button issue that has become increasingly critical to forward-thinking call centers over the last few years.
-While expectations were high for CX initiatives, business outcomes failed to deliver the bottom line results expected by C- suite executives.
+Providing improved customer experiences (CX) is a hot button issue that has become increasingly critical to forward-thinking call centers over the last few years.
+While expectations were high for various call center customer experience strategy initiatives, business outcomes failed to deliver the bottom line results expected by C- suite executives.

 Call center leaders realize that the time has come to deliver real measurable value to the enterprise and finally move the needle or they risk elimination.

 It doesn’t just come down to good or bad luck for call centers, though.
 To deliver value, call center leaders must select a CX initiative that can immediately demonstrate ROI.
-This initiative must be directly correlated with a KPI that is tied to revenue or with a costly inefficiency within the organization.
+This initiative must be directly correlated with a KPI that is tied to revenue or with a costly inefficiency within their call center and organization.

-For instance, customer satisfaction/retention-related initiatives that demonstrate a clear impact on retention rates, or self-service initiatives that drive a reduction in operational costs, or engagement/customer journey initiatives that clearly correlate with increased sales.
+Examples include customer satisfaction/retention-related initiatives that demonstrate a clear impact on retention rates, or self-service initiatives that drive a reduction in operational costs, or engagement/customer journey initiatives that clearly correlate with increasing sales.

-However, aside from short term ROI, improving your call center customer experience strategy requires careful consideration for the long term as well.
-To achieve both short and long term benefits, three critical elements must be aligned: business objectives, infrastructure and technologies.
+However, aside from short term ROI, improving your call center customer experience strategy requires careful long-term consideration as well.
+To achieve both short- and long-term benefits, three critical elements must be aligned:

-Once aligned, contact center leaders must prioritize carefully and make smart choices in order to show ROI in the short term, while building robust foundations towards greater impact in the long term, as key technologies mature.
+Once these three critical elements are aligned, contact center leaders must prioritize carefully and make smart choices in order to show ROI in the short term, while building robust foundations towards greater impact on their CX strategy in the long term, as key technologies mature.

 Aligning business objectives with contact center performance

 Over the last five years, a number of key business trends have emerged that have been steadily gaining traction.
-Contact center leaders can study these trends, and find within each of them a call center customer experience strategy that delivers proven ROI to the business.
+Contact center leaders can study these trends, and find a call center customer experience strategy within each of them that delivers proven ROI to their business.

 Consumer expectations have dramatically changed over the last decade.
 No longer satisfied with mass content delivery, consumers expect to receive highly customized messaging that meets their individual interests.
 They are willing to sacrifice their privacy by sharing their data in exchange for these personalized experiences.